 Ed.
 One time the Eds built a rollercoaster that worked perfectly, and Ed destroyed it with his teeth, for absolutely no reason.

 He was trying to use his teeth as makeshift breaks to stop said roller coaster.

 They've once tried not including Ed.
 It went badly.

 Eddy himself seems to fit the mold even more than Ed.
-Many, many of the Eds failures come from Eddy's impatience, arrogance, and greed taking the scam far beyond their capabilities.
-Truthfully, without Eddy, the other two would probably be easily accepted by the other kids.
+Many, many of the Eds failures come from Eddy's impatience, arrogance, and greed taking the scam far beyond their capabilities, many of the scams would actually be legitimate business ventures if not for him trying to be dishonest.
+Truthfully, without Eddy, not only would many of the 'scams' be successful and profitable, the other two would probably be easily accepted by the other kids.

 Deconstructed, harshly, in The Movie in which Eddy admits that he is nothing but a selfish loser and that Ed and Edd are pretty much his only friends.
 All three Eds are eventually accepted by the other kids after they learn that Eddy's behavior stems from being abused by his utterly cruel older brother.
 In other words, Eddy being The Millstone in the movie is rather important to his Character Development.

 And then, every once in a great while, the Eds will do something right without any one of them screwing it up.
 In those cases, one of the other kids screws it up.
 Most commonly Kevin, Sarah, or the Kanker Sisters, but Johnny and Rolf do it a lot, too.